renpy/renpy/sphinx/source/displaying_images.rst

 Hide and Show Window
 ====================

-The window statement is used to control if a window is shown when a character is not speaking.
-(For example, during transitions and pauses.)
-The window show statement causes the window to be shown, while the window hide statement hides the window.
+The ``window`` statement is used to control if a window is shown when a character is not speaking (for example, during transitions and pauses).
+The ``window show`` statement causes the window to be shown, while the ``window hide`` statement hides the window.

 If the optional transition is given, it's used to show and hide the window.